oduwa/RWAndroidTryout/Part1_edited.markdown

 3. Get the center point of the watch face, and declare an instance of Rect that we'll use to measure the dimensions of the text to draw.
 4. Format the current time, work out the position at which is should be drawn, and then draw it!

-There's just one more thing we need to do before we'll finally see something on-screen, and that's update **Engine** to use our new drawing class.
+There's just one more thing you need to do before you'll finally see something on-screen, and that's update **Engine** to use your new drawing class.

-Double-click on WatchFaceService.java in the project navigator to open it, and then add the following just above **onCreate** in Engine:
+Double-click on **WatchFaceService** in the project navigator to open it, and then add the following just above **onCreate()** in Engine:

-    private WatchFace watchFace;
+    private WatchFace mWatchFace;

-Here we're just declaring a variable that'll hold a reference to your new drawing class.
-Now initialise this variable by adding the following to the bottom of **onCreate**:
+Here, you're just declaring a variable that'll hold a reference to your new drawing class.
+Now initialise this variable by adding the following to the bottom of **onCreate()**:

-    watchFace = WatchFace.newInstance(WatchFaceService);
+    mWatchFace = WatchFace.newInstance(WatchFaceService);

-Finally, add the following to the bottom of **onDraw**:
+Finally, add the following to the bottom of **onDraw()**:

-    watchFace.draw(canvas, bounds);
+    mWatchFace.draw(canvas, bounds);

-Here we're simply calling through to the drawing method on you new class, passing the provided canvas and rect instances.
+Here you're simply calling through to the drawing method on your new class, passing the provided canvas and rect instances.

-Build and run by clicking `Run\Run 'wear'`, and then when prompted select the Android Wear emulator that's already running and click OK.
+Build and run by clicking **Run\Run 'wear'**, and then when prompted select the Android Wear emulator that's already running and click **OK**.
 Once the watch face has been installed we should see the following in the emulator:

 ![](Images/time.png)

 Nice work!
-We've successfully created our first Android Wear watch face...but, we're not going to stop there.
-There's one more thing we need to add - the date!
+You've successfully created your first Android Wear watch face.
+But why stop here?!
+There's more stuff we can add - like the date!

 ## Drawing the date